approach0/docs/src/build.md

 ```

 ### 4. Configure dependency path
 Our project uses `dep-*.mk` files to configure most C/C++ dependency paths (or CFLAGS and LDFLAGS).
 If you have installed above dependency libraries in your system environment, you can leave these `dep-*.mk` files untouched.
+Otherwise if you compile and build dependencies locally, please modify `dep-*.mk` files to point to your locally built library locations.

 If you followed the above instruction and downloaded (and compiled) Lemur/Indri and CppJieba project at `$HOME` address, just type: